benfarmer05/Chapter1_Epidemics/doc/notes.md

+- from processing script:
+  #   - now storing patient zero tissue and counts. this should help with understanding which initial conditions allow a model to "work"
+  #   - would still be ideal to zero in on a standard initial condition, but may just not be possible with how SCTLD functions. might
+  #       require using cover and N.site as scalars to define patient zero starting values

 27 Sep 2024

 - where did the code I used to create a range of simulated output from different coral cover scenarios go? would be very helpful to track down that script. can check chatgpt conversations, Box history, etc.